Post-Graduate Employment FAQ

 Columbia Law School graduates truly inhabit the full spectrum of professional niches in the legal arena throughout their respective careers.
 Opportunities abound, and our alumni routinely find that a Columbia J.D. degree opens any professional door of interest to them.

-Approximately eighty-one percent of Columbia's Class of 2016 chose to join law firms of varying sizes and areas of practice immediately after earning their J.D. degree.
-Six percent of the Class of 2016 received judicial clerkships throughout the country; over nine percent immediately entered public interest, government, or academic positions; and 3.4 percent entered the business sector.
+Approximately 84% of Columbia's Class of 2017 chose to join law firms of varying sizes and areas of practice immediately after earning their J.D. degree.
+8.1% of the Class of 2017 received judicial clerkships or government positions throughout the country; 5.4% immediately entered public interest, government, or academic positions; and 1.7% entered the business sector.

 In addition, many Columbia Law School graduates who begin their legal careers with judicial clerkships will often pursue positions in the public sector after successfully completing their clerkship experience.
 Also, many Columbia Law graduates pursue clerkships after working in other positions for a year or more, and some alumni clerk more than once.